News BlogEU Defense (Doctrine)

 The Commission intends to encourage everyone to think about the future that European defense could take.
 It has thus drawn up three scenarios: from a very cautious, classic approach aimed at strengthening European defence, to a quasi-European army.

-1. The first scenario aims to strengthen the current cooperation, according to the same methods, of the policy of small steps, with industrial and operational projects, based on voluntary work, and decisions and following the best practices, where everything remains in the hands of the Member States.
+1. The first scenario aims to strengthen the current cooperation, according to the same methods, of the policy of small steps, with industrial and operational projects, based on voluntary work, and decisions , where everything remains in the hands of the Member States.

 2. The intermediate scenario advocates "shared security and defence", in particular with the reinforcement on certain notable subjects: the management of external crises, border control or the protection of critical infrastructures.